openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 follows:

- 1. Generate an ephemeral key pair {`v`, `V=vG`} according to the procedure defined in RFC7748, that is, without any measures such as masking or clamping that are applied in previous OpenPGP specifications of this scheme.
+ 1. Generate an ephemeral key pair {`v`, `V=vG`} according to the procedure defined in [RFC7748], that is, without any measures such as masking or clamping

  2. Compute the shared point `X = vR` where `R` is the component public key `eccPublicKey` according to [RFC7748]